swiftlang/swift-evolution/proposals/0311-task-locals.md

 ) async rethrows -> R
 ```

 The function is marked `async` because this way we are guaranteed to always have a task available to which we can bind the value to.
-It is not possible to bind a task local value in a synchronous function in which there is no task available.
+It is not possible to bind a task-local value in a synchronous function in which there is no task available.
 It is possible, however, to use the `withUnsafeCurrentTask` function to bind a task-local value even when inside of an synchronous function, as long as the `withUnsafeCurrentTask` yields a task instance and not `nil`.
 Binding values using this pattern will be explained in the following sections.

-Task local storage can only be modified by the "current" task itself, and it is not possible for a child task to mutate a parent's task local values.
+Task-local storage can only be modified by the "current" task itself, and it is not possible for a child task to mutate a parent's task-local values.

 #### Binding values for the duration of a child-task

 The scoped binding mechanism naturally composes with child tasks.

-Binding a task local value for the entire execution of a child task is done by changing the following:
+Binding a task-local value for the entire execution of a child task is done by changing the following:

 ```swift
 async let dinner = cookDinner()